To Kill a Democracy: Content

 The book argues that the incidents in India have global importance.
 India is the largest democracy by population, making up 33% of the total population of all democracies.

-According to the French writer Montesquieu, those who exercise power can be expected to abuse it.
+According to the influential 18th century French writer Montesquieu, those who exercise power can be expected to abuse it.
 Hence a tension between the executive and judiciary is expected and good in a democracy.
 Nobody is above the law.
 Authorities in a democracy must always be scrutinised.
 It is important for the well-being of citizens that the independent court put restraint on the arbitrary use of power by authority.
 The authors state that the relationship between the executive and judiciary in India was an uneasy compact.

 The book talks about the 1973 landmark Kesavananda Bharati judgment of the Supreme Court of India which outlined the 'basic structure' doctrine of the Indian Constitution.
 The court asserted its right to strike down amendments to the constitution that were in violation of the fundamental architecture of the constitution.
 In the years that followed, the supreme court delivered significant rulings on secularism and independence of the judiciary in the appointment of judges.
 These rulings were important for the basic structure.
 The executive often retaliated by blocking the career advancement of the judges involved in these rulings.

 The authors assert that the separation and contest of powers between the executive and judiciary in India was honoured most of the time.
 There were some instances when the judiciary fell in line instead of pushing back on the executive.
 They foretold the dangers to the democracy.

 The historical causes for the attacks on civil liberties and democratic institutions in the Modi administration are elaborated in the book.

 The authors claim that the elections and the separation of powers are not the only things that define a democracy.
 Democracy is "a whole way of life lived in dignity".
 The book focuses on the decay in the social foundations in India.
 The social injustices, restrictions and struggle for livelihood make the government more powerful and greatly affect the meaning of elections for Indians.

 The book says that when the democracies destroy their social foundations, they "kill off the spirit and substance of democracy" and "lay the foundations for despotism".